 Although the majority of the duties of the clinical research fellow are focused on clinical research activities, ample opportunity to participate in radical pelvic procedures performed by the pelvic reconstruction team is provided.

 Applicants must have completed residency training in one of these fields: obstetrics and gynecology, urology, or general surgery.
 Having trained at a board-approved program is an asset but not a requirement.
-Foreign medical graduates with equivalent qualifications are also eligible to apply provided they have completed all three of the USMLE examinations.
+Foreign medical graduates with equivalent qualifications are also eligible to apply provided they have completed all three of the USMLE examinations and be visa- eligible.

 Number of Positions